edmcouncil/rdf-toolkit/README.md

 The `RDF Toolkit` is a 'swiss army knife' tool for reading and writing RDF files in multiple formats.

 The primary reason for creating this tool was to have a reference serializer for the FIBO ontologies as they are stored in [Github FIBO repository](https://github.com/edmcouncil/fibo).
-However, the tool is not in any way specific to FIBO and it can be used with any ontology or RDF file.
+However, the tool is not in any way specific to FIBO, and it can be used with any ontology or RDF file.
 In this capacity it can be used in a commit-hook to make sure that all RDF files in the repo are stored in the same way.

 # Rationale

 ## Minimize the ontology review effort

-For the purposes of git-based version control of ontology files we want to have as few differences between commits as possible.
+For the purposes of git-based version control of ontology files, we want to have as few differences between commits as possible.
 Most ontology editors can encode RDF graphs, including OWL ontologies, in several formats, including the W3C normative RDF exchange formats (syntaxes): RDF/XML and Turtle.
 However, even these normative formats are not canonical.
 Therefore, an editor tool may change many aspects of how ontology entities are serialized every time the ontology is saved (such as adding/changing comments or changing the order and organization of statements) leading to difficulties in analyzing actual changes in the underlying semantics.

 ## Handle intelligent IRIs

-We want to be albe to include actionable information as part of IRIs, e.g., git tags, and then deference them from ontology tools like Protege.
+We want to be able to include actionable information as part of IRIs, e.g., git tags, and then deference them from ontology tools like Protege.

 ## Recommended output format